-Currently Microsoft is offering its Microsoft Office in two editions: Office 365 and Office 2016.
+Currently, Microsoft is offering its Microsoft Office in two editions: Office 365 and Office 2016.
 In this article, I will try to cover the main differences between Office 365 and Office 2016, available versions and editions, and licensing peculiarities, including those when using Office on RDS (terminal) servers.

 What is the Differences Between Office 2016 and Office 365?

-Office 365 is based on subscription that must be regularly renewed (monthly or annually depending on the selected payment option).
+Office 365 is based on subscriptions that must be regularly renewed (monthly or annually depending on the selected payment option).
 The Office 365 license allows you to use the latest Microsoft Office versions and some cloud-based services (Exchange Online, OneDrive, Skype for Business, etc. depending on the subscription type).
 Thus, a user always has an access to the latest version of the Office suite.

 When the subscription expires, a user cannot use Office and is disconnected from the service.
-In fact, it doesn’t happen suddenly, and the package apps are working for 30 days after the subscription expires (If you install trial version of Office 365, you can extend your Office trial license for up to 5 times.)
+In fact, it doesn’t happen suddenly, and the package apps are working for 30 days after the subscription expires (If you install the trial version of Office 365, you can extend your Office trial license up to 5 times.)

 You can use Office 365 both on Windows PC and on iOS, Android and MacOS mobile devices and tablets.

 Microsoft Office 2016 is purchased once and allows to use this Office package for unlimited period of time.
 Up to 2020, Microsoft will release security updates for Office 2016, but the purchased license does not let you get the next Office version for free (except for using corporate subscription with Software Assurance).
-If you want to get the new Office 2019 version, you will have to pay its full price (Microsoft does not provide any discount on Office version upgrade).
-You can use Office 2016 both in Windows and MacOS.
+If you want to get the new Office 2019 version, you will have to pay its full price (Microsoft does not provide any discount on the Office version upgrade).
+You can use Office 2016 both in Windows and macOS.

 Office 2016 Editions and Licenses